Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 #### Dyeing
 Rúna knows how to dye clothing unprofessionally.

+### Cooking
+Rúna knows how to make simple soups, stews, and prepare meats like steaks and fish.

 ### Herbalism
 Rúna is a herbalist and can identify many common herbs that grow in the north, but she only knows the usage of a few of those herbs and how to prepare them.